VegaDeftwing/opinionatedeng/README.md

 - 1.0 - Inital release

 ---
-Written using marktext and vscode.
+# Contributing
-Developed in chapters folder, rendered for viewing on github by ./assemble in chapters and pre-commit hook to generate opinionatedengrendered.md.
+Written using marktext and vscode, but really use whatever as long as it doesn't cause issues OpinionatedEng.md Developed in chapters folder as seprate files, rendered for viewing on github by pre-commit hook to generate opinionatedengrendered.md.
-Music and Design are developed in the non-rendered files directly.
+OpMusic and OpDesign developed directly in non-rendered .md files